Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Eiben, A.E. and Smith, J., 2015.
 From evolutionary computation to the evolution of things.
 Nature, 521(7553), pp.476-482.
 * Forrest, S., 1993.
 Genetic algorithms: Principles of natural selection applied to computation.
 Science, 261(5123), pp.872-878.

-For more details about the **history** and **classification** of EC, refer to the following wonderful books and papers, just to name a few:
+For more details about the **history** and **classification** of EC, refer to the following wonderful books and papers, to name a few:

 * Schoenauer, M., 2015.
 Chapter 28: Evolutionary algorithms.
 Handbook of Evolutionary Thinking in the Sciences.
 Springer.
 * De Jong, K.A., 2006.
 Evolutionary computation: A unified approach.
 MIT Press.